JuanJFarina/juanjfarina.github.io/content/unit_testing_and_tdd_schools.md

 - **Acceptance Testing**: also called *alpha testing* or *beta testing*, it involves making users test the software to ensure it meets their requirements.

-Unit and Module testing allow developers to confirm that each part works correctly on its own, independent of external dependencies.
-These tests are critical because they offer instant feedback on whether small parts of your codebase work as expected, helping to identify issues early in the development process.
-This saves time and resources by catching bugs before they move up to integration and E2E testing, where they are often more costly to fix.

-### Effective Testing Practices

 The testing pyramid, introduced by Mike Cohn, suggests that most tests in a software application should be unit tests, as they are the quickest and easiest to run.
 The